AdaCompNUS/summit-docs/MkDocs/Docs/getting_started/running.md

 !!! note
     If you get an X Error when running the simulator, try `./CarlaUE4.sh -opengl` instead.

 The simulator is now running as a server, waiting for client apps to connect and to interact (e.g. spawning map objects dynamically, simulating a crowd, etc.) with it.
-To change the camera angle, hold down the right mouse button and drag your mouse around.
-To change the camera position, hold down the right mouse button and use the WASD keys.

 ## Running an example scenario